yorkeccak/patents/README.md

    - **Development Mode**: You'll be automatically logged in as `dev@localhost`
    - **Production Mode**: You'll need to sign up/sign in

-## 🏠 Development Mode Guide
+## Development Mode Guide

 ### What is Development Mode?

 Development mode provides a complete local development environment without any external dependencies beyond the core APIs (Valyu, Daytona).
-It's perfect for:
+Perfect for:

 - **Local Development** - No Supabase setup required
 - **Offline Work** - All data stored locally in SQLite